A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Introduction

-The outline of the rest of the paper is as follows, the assumptions of the study and the mixed discretization approach based on finite element subcomplexes is presented in Sec. \ref{sec:Discretization}.
-The domain-decomposition strategy and time-integration scheme is presented in Sec.\ref{sec:domain_decomposition} including the choice of the finite element basis for the boundary input made to couple the two formulation on the interface.
-Section \ref{sec:examples} presents the numerical examples.
+The outline of the rest of the paper is as follows.
+The assumptions of the study and the mixed discretization approach based on finite element subcomplexes are presented in Sec. \ref{sec:Discretization}.
+The domain-decomposition strategy is presented in Sec.\ref{sec:domain_decomposition} including the choice of the finite element basis for the boundary input made to couple the two formulation on the interface.
+The time integration schemes are discussed in Sec. \ref{sec:time-integration}.
+Sec. \ref{sec:examples} presents the numerical examples.